gullwings13/rm-trading-game/README.md

 ## Issues and Resolutions

 Potential issue is locations do not come with images, thus will need to be hard coded.
 To address I will limit the scope of locations a player can travel to while sourcing background images by hand.
 The same applies to items to be traded, though the number of those will probably be limited to 5 or less thus will not present as much of an issue.

+My original menu was expecting a single string as the name for the button.
+However i wanted to show more info on the trading buttons (Ticker, Name, Cost, Amount Owned).
+To resolve I instead sent an object with seperate keys in place of the single string for the name, but only for trading buttons.
+I then added logic in the MainMenuButton component to check for an object and use a different function for rendering the trading button

+Local Storage

+Animations

 ## Code Snippet